 Consider partaking in the following techniques that foster hormonal equilibrium in the body:

-Many women find long-lasting relief when pairing lifestyle changes with the use of alternative medicine.
+Many women find long-lasting relief when pairing lifestyle changes with the use of alternative medicine, including:

-For example, plant estrogens found in phytoestrogenic herbal supplements - such as dong quai or chasteberry - help raise estrogen levels in the female body, thus compensating for what the ovaries are not producing.
+Phytoestrogenic herbal supplements - such as dong quai or chasteberry - contain plant estrogens that may help raise estrogen levels in the female body, thus compensating for what the ovaries are not producing.

 In addition, other herbal remedies can help relieve associated menstrual cramping (like raspberry leaf) or fatigue (like ginseng) that comes with a prolonged menses.